Hockey World Cup: Takeaway from India v China and how Savita Punia & Co can progress from Pool B

 The opening goal scored by the opponent.
 A good response to conceding the said goal.
 An equaliser by Vandana Katariya from a Penalty Corner situation.
 Good chances to win the game but equally, crucial saves from Savita Punia to not lose it.
 The opponent goalkeeper having a blinder.

-India’s match against China followed largely a similar pattern as that against England as Savita and Co, while remaining unbeaten, also remained winless after two matches.
+India’s match against China followed largely a similar pattern to the one against England, as Savita and Co, while remaining unbeaten, are also winless after two matches.
 In a group that has been anything but easy to call, India’s two points from their first two matches could be crucial but equally, there is a chance they could come back to bite them.

-It tells you a lot about the group that India could easily be the team to either qualify directly for the quarterfinals as toppers or finish fourth and be left to play mostly meaningless classification matches.
+It tells you a lot about the group, where India could easily be the team to either qualify directly for the quarterfinals as toppers or finish fourth and be left to play mostly meaningless classification matches.

 A lot, of course, will depend on how the match between England and China pans out before the Indian team takes on New Zealand in its final Pool B match on Thursday in Amsterdam.